 We are meeting at the Terra Nova Sharing Farm which is at 2631 Westminster Hwy.

 Go west along Westminster Highway past No 1 Rd.
 Take the second right onto Barnard Drive, then the second left to get back onto Westminster Highway.
-At 2631 Westminster Highway (for directions through Google Maps use 2631 Westminster Way), the second of two stone entrances, turn right into a gravel parking lot.
+At 2631 Westminster Highway, the second of two stone entrances, turn right into a gravel parking lot.
 Walk north through the community gardens and you’ll arrive at the Sharing Farm.

 Getting yourself there

 Consider carpooling.
 There are often Lower Mainland Green Team volunteers willing to provide a ride!
 If you need a ride log into your meetup account, click on "join us" on this page and leave a message briefly describing where you can offer or need a ride from.
 You can also leave a message at the bottom of this page in the box where it says "post a comment".
 Don't forget to chip in for gas if you get a ride ($5 for every hour of drive is about right)